bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/ReadOnly-Send-via-GET/libraries/Nefitserial/README.md

 In some (older) serial systems and also in the case of the EMS bus a BREAK condition is used to signal the end of a data transmission.<br>
 In general, a BREAK condition on a serial interface is a condition where a zero level ('0') is send to the bus for a duration longer than one character.
 In the case of the EMS bus a BREAK condition is a 11 bit sequence of zero's.<br>
-Although the Atmel microcontroller itself can detect a BREAK condition, this function is not available in the Arduino Serial library.
+Although the Atmel microcontroller itself can detect a BREAK condition on the lowest level, a detection function is not available in the higher level Arduino Serial library.
 Therefore this function needs to be added.
 Furthermore there is also no function to generate such a BREAK condition.
 This also needs to be added.

+### Detecting the BREAK condition
+If the Atmel microcontroller 'detects' a BREAK, it will interpret this as a frame error (FE) and set a certain bit (FEn) in a register (USART Control and Status Register A).
+This register for most Arduino AVR's is UCSR0A and the bit is FE0 (bit 4).
+If you use another serial port, it might be f.i. register UCSR1A.
+This register value must be read (and set) at the right moment.

+### Generating a BREAK condition
+To generate a BREAK condition, data reception is temporarily halted.
+Then parity is changed to to even and a break-character is sent (basically a 0 byte).
+After the break character settings are restored and reception is re-enabled.

 ## Which library is used as a template?
 The mid 2012 version of the Arduino Serial library. <br>